Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 • customers’ reluctance to migrate,

-• the new version has no special improvements,
+• the new version does not have any specific improvements,

 • application servers or libraries do not support the latest versions.

-The 2020 survey, on the other hand, found that the strategy of most developers (55%) is to stick to long-term releases.
+In contrast, the 2020 survey found that the strategy of most developers (55%) is to stick with long-term releases.
 Despite this, up to 22% of respondents say they plan to decide whether or not to innovate.
-They want to see if the newly introduced functions are important enough to justify migration.
+They want to see if the new features introduced are important enough to justify migration.

 Each new version brings with it some changes.
-Some are larger, others smaller.
+Some are bigger, others smaller.
 We’ve picked out the key changes for you that could be useful to anyone who uses Java.

 Java SE 9

 Java SE 9 was released in September 2017 and brought with it several changes.
 But not all of them were significant and important.
-These are the three most important ones:
+These are the top three:

-The most significant change in the Java 9 environment was the modularity system, which was named the Jigsaw Project.
-A module is a group of code characterized by certain features.
-The modularity feature breaks a programming language into smaller models to provide:
+The most significant change in the Java 9 environment was the modularity system, which was named the Project Jigsaw.
+A module is a group of code characterized by certain properties.
+The modularity feature breaks down a programming language into smaller models to:

 To create a new model, you need the module-info.java file in your src.main.java directory.
-Inside you can define your module requirements.
+In it you can define your module requirements.

 Private methods in Java interfaces

-Another Java 9 feature allows writing private and static methods in interfaces to avoid redundant code.
+Another Java 9 feature is the ability to write private and static methods in interfaces to avoid redundant code.

 Private and static methods code in Java 9

-The Java 9 version includes the feature of writing private and static methods in interfaces.
+Java 9 includes the ability to write private and static methods in interfaces.

 Java JShell command line tool

 Oracle has developed a new REPL tool called JShell.
 REPL stands for Read – Evaluate – Print – Loop.
-As its name suggests, it is used to run commands, create variables, classes, methods and allows you to quickly test them.
-It’s great for testing small snippets of code that would otherwise require creating a new class using the main method.
+As the name suggests, it is used to execute commands, create variables, classes and methods, and allows you to test them quickly.
+It’s great for testing small snippets of code that would otherwise require creating a new class with the main method.

-JShell can be found in the <JAVA_HOME> / binfolder and you can run it by typing jshell in the command line and start writing code immediately.
+JShell can be found in the <JAVA_HOME> / bin folder and you can run it by typing jshell at the command line and start writing code immediately.

 JShell command line code in Java SE 9